There’s undeniable mutual respect when Māori and Chinese enterprises do business together.

 Honoring the other’s culture, heritage, and traditions are what help Chinese and Māori see eye to eye when securing business partnerships.

-Each culture has their own distinct languages with heaps of different dialects, iwi to iwi or province to province.
+Each culture has its own distinct languages with heaps of different dialects, iwi to iwi or province to province.

 Both groups hold wairua as extremely important and have a unique take on spirituality, considering it to be interconnected with all aspects of life and vital to our overall well-being or hauora.